peteboyd/tobascco/README.md

 ## Installation

-You need to first install openbabel (we're working on a conda recipe to skip this step):
+You need to first install openbabel and nlopt (we're working on a conda recipe to skip this step):

 ```
-conda install -c conda-forge openbabel
+conda install -c conda-forge openbabel nlopt
 ```

 Then you can install the package